 “In a traditional setting, either the country or the UN would be leading the efforts because they have the local knowledge to say what roads can be used, which logistical resources can be put at hand.
-But in this case, both actors have been heavily hit by the damage,” Rolando Tomasini, of the Humanitarian Research Group at the European Institute of Business Administration (INSEAD) said in an interview with FRANCE 24.
+But in this case, both actors have been heavily hit by the damage,” Rolando Tomasini, of the Humanitarian Research Group at the European Institute of Business Administration (INSEAD) said in an interview with FRANCE 24.it

 The international community has pledged millions of dollars in emergency funds to bolster rescue operations, deal with the massive devastation, and help rebuild the country, which has long been plagued by unrest, crime, and natural disasters.

 Haiti has been unable to cope on its own with the scale of the disaster.
 "All the morgues are full, the hospitals are overflowing, there is not enough medicine," Haitian President Rene Preval said on Thursday, stressing his country's need for immediate international aid.